Phenomenological quantum mechanics: I. Phenomenology of quantum observables: The bi-trajectory picture of quantum mechanics

-Instead of attempting to solve every constraining equation, we should focus on identifying a \textit{minimal set of properties} for the distributions $Q_{\bm{t}_n}^{\bm{F}_n}$ that would be sufficient for them to serve as a viable solutions.
-For example, if every combination of the type $\sum_{\bm{f}_n^\pm\in \omega}Q_{\bm{t}_n}^{\bm{F}_n}(\bm{f}_n^+,\bm{f}_n^-)$ is a non-negative number not greater than $1$, this would be sufficient for $Q_{\bm{t}_n}^{\bm{F}_n}$ to parameterize the pair-wise interference decomposition for any coarse-grained measurements.

-When composing such a list, aside from minding the contents of phenomenological observations, we can aid our efforts by considering how the properties of single-sequence probability distributions could be generalized for the case of complex-valued distributions of sequence pairs.
+Instead of attempting to solve every constraining equation, we should focus on identifying a \textit{minimal set of properties} for the distributions $Q_{\tup{t}}^{\tup{F}}$ that would be sufficient for them to serve as a viable solutions.
+When composing such a list, aside from minding the contents of phenomenological observations, we can aid our efforts by considering how the properties of uni-sequence probability distributions could be generalized for the case of complex-valued distributions of bi-sequence.
 The following properties can be identified in using this approach: \begin{enumerate}[label=\textnormal{(Q\arabic*)}] \item \textit{Normalization}